 One of the positive things to come out of the past year is a massive surge in people taking up gardening and a renewed interest in growing food.
-And while it is incredible to see so many people take to their gardens, it has created issues with being able to source seeds and garden equipment. … Continue reading Homegrown – 8 great Irish companies to buy seeds from this year
+And while it is incredible to see so many people take to their gardens, it has created issues with being able to source seeds and garden equipment. … Continue reading Homegrown – 8 great Irish companies to buy seeds from

 The arrival of April is an exciting prospect for the vegetable gardener.
 The clock has moved one hour forward, the seemingly endless winter nights are truncated and the daylight hours stretch out their arms into a summer embrace.
 We uproot ourselves from the Netflix binges and shed our winter coats, we plant our feet firmly … Continue reading El Crapo!

 Early on Saturday morning, I stood in my polytunnel in a t shirt, it was 30 degrees celsius and it felt like gardening in the height of summer.
 Outside it was pouring rain, there were strong winds and it was a chilly 3 degrees.
 I have spent just under two years gardening outdoors, victim to … Continue reading Planting and Dancing

 This is the time of year to be sowing seeds and if you're anything like me, your house will soon be overrun with seedlings, no windowsill will be left empty.
 But what happens when these young plants are ready to go outside?
 You can't just fling them out unceremoniously like misbehaving teenagers after a night … Continue reading How To Harden Off Seedlings